wholder/MegaTinyIDE/resources/documentation/programmers.md

   - Connect pin 2 of the adapter cable to Vcc on the target
   - Connect pin 6 of the adapter cable to Gnd on the target

+Note: the Vcc connection is used by the Atmel-ICE to detect that the targt has power, not to supply power.

 ## PICKit-4<a name='PICKit-4'></a>

 <p align="center"><img src="images/PICKit-4.png"></p>